On 1 December 2019, new laws to improve swimming pool and spa safety came into effect in Victoria.

 You will need to show the registration letter to the building surveyor or inspector at the time of the inspection.

 Your pool or spa barrier needs to be inspected and certified to show that it’s safe.
 A registered building surveyor or inspector will tell you if your barrier meets the required standard, or what you need to do to make it safe.

 Any registered building surveyor or inspector in Victoria can inspect your barrier.
 The Australian Institute of Building Surveyors has a tool to help you find a building surveyor in your area.

 Over time, wear and tear or renovations can mean that gates and barriers no longer meet safety standards.
 You need to have your barrier inspected and certified every 4 years to make sure it stays safe.

-For more information about swimming pools, spas and barrier safety requirements, visit the Victorian Building Authority website.
+For more information about swimming pools, spas and safety barrier requirements, visit the Victorian Building Authority website.

 For general enquiries, contact our Customer Service team on 9278 4444.